 Inflammatory Bowel Disease Program

-In 2001, the Yale Inflammatory Bowel Disease Program was formed to address the challenges faced by patients with complex, lifelong, gastrointestinal, inflammatory bowel diseases (IBD) such as Crohn's disease and ulcerative colitis.
+The Yale Inflammatory Bowel Disease Program provides comprehensive care to patients with complex, lifelong, gastrointestinal, inflammatory bowel diseases (IBD), like Crohn's disease and ulcerative colitis.

-Our team-based approach employs a gastroenterologist, physician assistant, and a team of nurses and medical assistants to share the responsibilities of our patients’ medical care.
-Following evidence-based guidelines, the IBD team will work closely together to plan and coordinate a comprehensive plan of care personalized to each patient, who will have the opportunity to meet the IBD team members during a visit.
+Our team-based approach employs gastroenterologist, physician assistants, and a team of nurses and medical assistants to share the responsibilities of our patients’ medical care.
+Following evidence-based guidelines, our team works closely together to plan and coordinate a comprehensive plan of care personalized to each patient, who will have the opportunity to meet the IBD team members during a visit.

 The key to effective management of the disease is coordinated care among specially trained, internationally recognized physicians with expertise in inflammatory bowel disease.
 Our experienced team also includes nutritionists, surgeons, radiologists, and pathologists.
 Our medical and surgical specialists are available at the same visit to provide comprehensive care.
 Our enterostomal nurses work with families to manage ostomy care and provide support.